chobeat/awesome-critical-tech-reading-list/README.md

 * [The ethics of algorithms: Mapping the debate](https://journals.sagepub.com/doi/pdf/10.1177/2053951716679679) [2016]
 * [The Mythos of model interpretability](https://arxiv.org/pdf/1606.03490.pdf) [2017]
 * [Counting the countless](https://reallifemag.com/counting-the-countless/)[2019] A short article illustrating the fundamental incompatibility between data science and Queerness
+* [Algorithmic Realism](https://dl.acm.org/doi/abs/10.1145/3351095.3372840)[2020] This paper's thesis is that the gap between intents of algorithimic solutions for social goods and its impacts is due to a fundamental methodological limitation.
+The paper proposes a path forward to be able to better adapt algorithms to the complex reality they act upon.

 #### AI and Politics
 * [Manufacturing an Artificial Intelligence Revolution](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3078224) [2017]: great analysis of the existing narrative about the "AI Revolution", how it came to be, who profits from it and what's hidden underneath
 * [Why AI is still waiting for its ethics transplant](https://www.wired.com/story/why-ai-is-still-waiting-for-its-ethics-transplant/) [2017]